 - 2004 NIT championship

-- Three NCAA tournament appearances, including 2000 Sweet Sixteen
+- Four NCAA tournament appearances, including 2000 Sweet Sixteen

 - Coached six NBA players

-Under Amaker, Harvard has set a new standard of success every season.
-The most recent high-water mark came with the historic NCAA tournament win against New Mexico, ranked 10th nationally.
+A year earlier, Harvard earned a historic win in the NCAA tournament as the 14th-seeded Crimson upset third-seeded New Mexico, which was ranked 10th nationally.
 The victory was the first by the Crimson against a top-10 opponent and left Harvard among the nation’s top 32 teams at season’s end.
 The 2012-13 season also saw Amaker become the fourth head coach to win 100 games at Harvard, reaching that milestone on Jan.
-5, 2013, when Harvard defeated Rice, 92-62.
+5, 2013, when the Crimson defeated Rice, 92-62.

 A win in the NCAA tournament was a natural progression after the 2011-12 season, perhaps the best overall campaign in program history and the first in which the Crimson claimed sole possession of the Ivy title.
 En route to ending its 66-year NCAA tournament drought, Harvard debuted in the national rankings, climbing as high as No. 21 in the ESPN/USA Today coaches poll and No. 22 in the Associated Press poll.
-Finishing 26-5, Harvard set a new school wins record for the third straight year and matched the previous season’s program-best 12-2 Ivy mark.
+Finishing 26-5, Harvard eclipsed the program's previous record for wins for the third straight year and matched the previous season’s program-best 12-2 Ivy mark.
 The Crimson also won the inaugural Battle 4 Atlantis tournament, with wins against Utah, No. 20 Florida State and UCF.

 For his effort, Amaker was named the USBWA and NABC district coach of the year, as well as the College Insider Ivy League Coach of the Year.
 Amaker was also tabbed a finalist for the Ben Jobe Award and the Hugh Durham Award for coaching and was selected as a candidate for the AP National Coach of the Year.
 He received the NABC, College Insider, Jobe and Durham recognitions for the second straight year.